 Outside of science, can there be the possibility of reasoning about the universe and drawing utility from such explorations even where they don’t conform to the scientific method?

 Metaphysics, ethics, epistemology, theology, mysticism, and other unscientific systems falling under this category.

-There are questions that have been scientifically demonstrated to be intractable using the scientific method (such are common within the domains of mathematics and computer science especially), would the exploration of unscientific methods of obtaining answers to these questions, by those willing to deliberately sacrifice the elegance and safety of science and its method, not be a worthwhile undertaking in the same spirit by which man chose to engage in and evolve science?
+There are questions that have been scientifically demonstrated to be intractable using the scientific method (inquire in the domains of mathematics and computer science especially).
+Would the exploration of unscientific methods of obtaining answers to these questions, by those willing to deliberately sacrifice the elegance and safety of science and its method, not be a worthwhile undertaking in the same spirit by which man chose to engage in and evolve science?

 If the answers to these questions are established, even remotely, it shall be easier to assess and or better justify or critique the pursuits, beliefs and methods of those men and women who have chosen not to limit their explorations of the universe to only science and its method.

-It is the hope of the present author, that these ideas will spark thought and contemplation in others, and probably bring to light many prejudices and biases that some people seem to have in relation to such domains of human exploration and expression as magick, religion, mysticism, alternative medicine and generally many other unscientific thought paradigms and worldviews spanning many cultures, social classes, ages and localities.
+It is the hope of the present author, that these ideas will spark thought and contemplation in others, and probably bring to light many prejudices and biases that some people seem to have in relation to such domains of human exploration and expression as magick, religion, mysticism, alternative medicine and generally many other "unscientific" thought paradigms and worldviews spanning many cultures, social classes, ages and localities everywhere.